terminal42/escargot/README.md

     * `SubscriberInterface::DECISION_POSITIVE`

-    If you return a positive decision.
-Escargot will request the provided `CrawlUri` instance.
+        Returning a positive decision will cause the request to be executed no matter what other subscribers return.
+        It will also cause `needsContent()` to be called on this subscriber.

+    * `SubscriberInterface::DECISION_ABSTAIN`

+        Returning an abstain decision will not cause the request to be executed.
+However, if any other subscriber returns a positive decision, `needsContent()` will still be called on this subscriber.

     * `SubscriberInterface::DECISION_NEGATIVE`

-    If you return a negative decision.
-Escargot will not request the provided `CrawlUri` instance.

-    * `SubscriberInterface::DECISION_ABSTAIN`

-    If you return an abstain decision, Escargot will not request the provided `CrawlUri` instance.
-    This likely never the return value you're looking for but the initial state before any subscriber is called.
-    If you don't want to interfere with what previous subscribers decided, return the provided `$currentDecision`.
+        Returning a negative decision will make sure, `needsContent()` is not called on this subscriber, no matter whether another subscriber returns a positive decision thus causing the request to be executed.

 *   `needsContent(CrawlUri $crawlUri, ResponseInterface $response, ChunkInterface $chunk, string $currentDecision): string;`